cning0506/DATA-310_Applied_Machine_Learning/Informal_Response_Feb_5_Version2.0.md

 It is consists of 60,000 images, the size of each image is 28 x 28 pixels.

 ### The length of the training label
-There are 60,000 label, one for each image.
+There are 60,000 labels, one for each image.

 ### The shape of the test set
-It is consissts of 10,000 images, the size of each image is 28 x 28 pixels as well.
+It is consists of 10,000 images, the size of each image is 28 x 28 pixels as well.

 ### Estimation
 The result of the prediction was 0.8790000081062317, which has an accuracy of approximately 88%.